delorenzostefano/FlattenJson/README.md

 ## General info
 This project took around 1 hour and 30 minutes to be completed.

-All the json files used are included in the files/ directory and it includes the test cases and their output.
+All the json files used are included in the files/ directory and they include the test cases and their outputs.

 ## Instructions
 To run the program from terminal the following command needs to be executed: